Rule 3745-4-03 | Qualified data collectors.

 (b) All level 3 QDC trainees shall be tested by Ohio EPA or Ohio EPA's contractors.

 (F) Notwithstanding paragraph (E) of this rule, an individual, or an individual who works for an organization, contracted by Ohio EPA to conduct QDC training shall be an approved QDC trainer for the life of that contract.
-Trainers' qualifications shall be evaluated by Ohio EPA staff as part of the contract process.
+Trainers' qualifications will be evaluated by Ohio EPA staff as part of the contract process.